ShimnaA/DataProjects/README.md

         - Classified using Decision Tree and Random Forest after doing a few data analysis
         - This is a biased dataset as well as small and hence Random Forest did not outperform Decision Tree

+    Data - [loan_data.csv]

+            Public dataset  from LendingClub.com (lending data from 2007-2010) Try to classify and predict whether or not the borrower paid back their loan in full.

+            - Analysed data using visualization.
+            - catergorical feature converted to feature columns with dummy variables.
+            - Trained a Decision Tree model and Random Forest model
+            - Evaluated the model